-Unlike some cities, Worcester isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Worcester are a mix of both white- and blue-collar jobs.
+Worcester is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Worcester is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Worcester who work in office and administrative support (12.87%), sales jobs (9.38%), and healthcare (6.87%).

 Also of interest is that Worcester has more people living here who work in computers and math than 95% of the places in the US.

 Combining city textures and college town sensibilities, Worcester really has a nice blend of characteristics.
 While not a huge city, Worcester is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Worcester more than just a college town, but removing the students from the equation would undeniably change Worcester’s character and quality of life.